Prak2210/RenderLogs/README.md

+### Objective
+A service which read an internally stored log file on the startup.
+Once started, it needs to have a REST endpoint where it should render the data.

 # Render Logs from internal resource to the server
-Java (openjdk@11) Spring Boot based Application which has following features based on requirements:
+Java (**openjdk@11**) Spring Boot based Application which has following features based on requirements:
 - Given file is assumed to have <1000 lines
 - Reads logs from a log file *on the startup*
 - Outputs logs  (file content) on the server as soon as the request comes